bhaggi007/portfolioProjectWithHTMLCSS/README.md

    a.
 Put a different background color here, to make it stand out from previous section
    b.
 Need to style the paragraph

-Work on below still needs to be started 4.
-Main section -3 --> recent work with different companies 5.
-Main section -4 --> Companies with whih collaborated 6.
-Main section -5 --> Startup products created 7.
-Main section -6 --> Testimonials 8.
-Footer section --> for connecting and collaborating
+Work on below still needs to be started
+- Main section -3 --> recent work with different companies
+- Main section -4 --> Companies with whih collaborated
+- Main section -5 --> Startup products created
+- Main section -6 --> Testimonials
-Started trying to maintain a daily log here.
+- Footer section --> for connecting and collaborating Started trying to maintain a daily log here.
-23 Augugst 2022
-Adding a dummy content as not keeping well.
-24th Auggust 2022
-Adding a dummy content as not keeping well.
-25th August 2022
-worked on freecodecamp course
-26th August 2022
-worked on freecodecamp course
-27th August 2022
-No progress
-28th August 2022
-No progress.
-Practised Javascript topics, type coercion, type conversion, logical operators, basic array method, .(Dot) and [] (bracket) notation, Object methods.
-Progressing on creating syllabus for react
-29th August 2022
-No progress.
-Practised Javascript topics, type coercion, type conversion, logical operators, basic array method, .(Dot) and [] (bracket) notation, Object methods.
-Created syllabus for react
-30th August 2022
-No progress.
-Practised Javascript topics, type coercion, type conversion, logical operators, basic array method(push(),unshift(),pop(),shift()) .(Dot) and [] (bracket) notation, Object methods.
-Created syllabus high level for nodejs